-Self help is both a viable option in many cases of mental health difficulties and disorders and should be fully utilized regardless of one's other treatment choices.
+Self-help is both a viable option in many cases of mental health difficulties and disorders, and should be fully utilized regardless of one's other treatment choices.
 Whether someone utilizes

-Don't Resign Yourself to a Label and Medication Based on the Medical Model
+Don't Resign Yourself to a Label and Medication

 We can't resign ourselves to a label

-Any assistance in the form of pharmaceuticals
+Assistance in the form of psychiatric drugs

-Lifestyle Changes - Effective Self Help for Mental Health Disorders
+Lifestyle Changes - Effective Self-Help for Mental Health Disorders

 Therapy for Mental Health Difficulties

 magazine reported that doctors are known to prescribe self-help books

-to patients as a first line defense strategy.
+to patients as a first-line defense strategy.
 Medication

 Coaching for Mental Health